Frequently Asked Questions

 Q. How is communication handled at the studio?

 A. The majority of communication is through email, so please check yours frequently.
-If you have a question or concern, you may email the studio at email@example.com, or call us at 682-203-3301.
-The studio phone is a cell phone so it can be answered even if the studio is closed.
-Please limit calls to 10:00 am – 9:00 pm, Monday through Saturday (unless there’s an emergency).
-We will strive to return calls within 24 hours.
+If you have a question or concern, you may email the studio at firstname.lastname@example.org, or call us at 817-846-4909.
+The studio hours will be posted on the door and updated frequently on the voicemail message.
+We will do our best to return calls back within the next business day.